kids-first/kf-cbioportal-etl/COLLABORATIONS/openTARGETS/README.md

 ### File Transformation
-It's recommended to put datasheets in a dir called `datasheets`, downloaded files in it's own dir (in v12 it's `GF_INPUTS`) and the rest of the processed outputs into it's own dir (`study_build` for v12) to keep things sane and also be able to leverage existing study build script in `scripts/organize_upload_packages.py`
+It's recommended to put datasheets in a dir called `datasheets`, downloaded files in it's own dir (in v12 it's `DOWNLOADED_INPUTS`) and the rest of the processed outputs into it's own dir (`study_build` for v12) to keep things sane and also be able to leverage existing study build script in `scripts/organize_upload_packages.py`
 #### 1. COLLABORATIONS/openTARGETS/clinical_to_datasheets.py
  ```
 usage: clinical_to_datasheets.py [-h] [-f HEAD] [-c CLIN] [-s CL_SUPP]